lefilament/odoo_docker/README.md

 In order to reduce as much as possible the size of the Docker, only French translations are kept and .git directories are removed.
 For people needing other languages than English or French, a 12.0_ml image is also provided.
+Also, some extra modules may need python 3.6 for Odoo v12 (python 3.5 by default on 12.0 image), therefore a specific 12.0_py3.6 has been created.

-The following OCA addons are included (in v12.0):
+The following OCA addons are included by default in this image (in v14.0):
 ```yaml
   - repo: account-financial-reporting
     modules: